Skip navigation

 • Lay out materials such as puzzles, scissors and eating utensils for use in therapy, and clean and repair these tools after therapy sessions.

-• Plan and implement programs and social activities to help patients learn work and school skills and adjust to handicaps.
+• Plan and implement programs and social activities to help patients learn work or school skills and adjust to handicaps.

 • Plan, organize, and conduct occupational therapy programs in hospital, institutional, or community settings to help rehabilitate those impaired because of illness, injury or psychological or developmental problems.

-• Provide patients with assistance in locating and holding jobs.
+• Provide patients with assistance in locating or holding jobs.

 • Recommend changes in patients' work or living environments, consistent with their needs and capabilities.